fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 IMPORTANT: Install the endstop screws immedietly so that there is now risk of the ganry falling off the rails and hurting anybody.
 If for some reason you can not install the endstops at once, don't leave the gantry on the rails.

-* Put short M5 screws as endstops in all four corners
+* Put short M5 screws as endstops in all four corners.

 ![Endstop y](./img/assembly/endstop_y.jpg)